RI Rider Education Program

 Tel: 401.333.7070 (Lincoln)

 To legally ride a motorcycle in Rhode Island, state law requires successful completion of a Motorcycle Rider Safety Course.
 Anyone seeking to obtain a motorcycle license must successfully complete a 16.5 hour training program.
-This program is comprised of two lectures, a 3.5 hour session and a 3 hour session.
-In addition students must successfully complete two 5 hour riding ranges.
+This program is compromised of 6.5 hours of lectures and two 5-hour riding ranges.
 CCRI provides all training motorcycles, and there are several helmets on loan at each facility.

 It is illegal in Rhode Island to ride a motorcycle without a motorcycle license or permit: DO NOT ride your motorcycle to classes or ranges.